With 30 years in the industry

 The answer to this question depends on how money you choose to put as a down payment on your home.
 On a conventional loan, if your down payment is less than 20% of the price of your home, your mortgage broker in Melbourne may require you to get Private Mortgage Insurance or PMI for short.
 This insurance protects your lender in the event you default on your mortgage.
 The best way to avoid paying for this insurance is to make a down payment of 20% or more of the purchase price of your home.

-Mortgage Company Melbourne, SC
+Mortgage Company Melbourne, FL

 Trust Dan Crance

-Your Mortgage Lender in Melbourne, SC
+Your Mortgage Lender in Melbourne, FL

 Whether you're selling, buying, refinancing, or building the home of your dreams, you have a lot riding on your home loan specialist.
 When you need a mortgage broker who works tirelessly for you, answers your questions, provides guidance, and does so with a genuine smile, Dan Crance is your mortgage man.
 Contact Dan today at 843-478-5612 to get pre-approved and discover why Melbourne loves Classic Home Mortgage.